 Beach, please.
 Here are our favourite strips of sand and sea in sunny Corfu.

 Tucked away in the north-eastern corner of the island, Bataria Beach adorns the promontory jutting out from Kassiopi.
 You’ll recognise it by the crumbling castle overlooking it, which is one of the characteristics that separates the beach from the other pristine strips on our list.
 Enjoy a picnic on the sand in view of the castle as you work on your tan.
 And if the castle behind you isn't enough to satiate your thirst for scenic vistas, look to the horizon for the Albanian Mountains.
 The beach itself is small and secluded, with tiny pebbles and clear, shallow water.
-Lie on one of the sun beds adorning the strand and enjoy the utter tranquillity in this idyllic spot, away from city life.
+Lie on one of the numerous sun beds decorating the strand, and enjoy the utter tranquillity in this idyllic spot, away from city life.
 One of its advantages is that, even in its isolated location, it’s not far from the taverns and bars of Kassiopi.

 Issos is a Corfu beach that is great for families, with its shallow waters and soft sand.
-Watch your little ones clamber up the small pyramids (sand dunes), or let your inner child transport you up to those sandy summits.
+Watch your little ones clamber up the small pyramids (sand dunes), or let your inner child transport you up to those sandy summits yourself.
 Set up your family beneath an umbrella on the beach and go for a swim in the warm, clear water.
 At the rear of the beach, embark on a stroll past the eclectic range of vegetation, until you reach the Korission Lake and its wetland terrain.
 On the other side of the beach, knock back drinks and snacks at the St. George South bar and restaurant or the Sea Gulls restaurant.
 If you are indeed with kids, then you could also visit other family hotspots, such as the Palaiokastritsa Beach and the stunning Glyfada Beach.

 Lying on the western side of the island, Rovinia is only accessible by boat or a long hiking path.
 This makes it especially quiet and spacious, so if you're in Greece as a couple and looking for some alone time, it's perfect.
 Breathe in the fresh air and contemplate the absolute silence and serenity in this secluded hub.
 Nearby, drop in at the Cricketer Taverna (there’s something English about that name) and the Shambala Bar.
 While you're in Greece and exploring the sandy strips of Corfu, stay at one of our professionally vetted Plum Guide beach homes, such as the magical Under The Olive Branch.
 Beach views from your dream home - is this heaven?